DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

   </Grid>
 ```

-Note that if the `getColumnIdentity` function returns an object, you should also specify a custom group cell template using the `TableGroupRow` plugin's `cellComponent` property as demonstrated in the following example:
+Note that if grouping identity function returns nonprimitive value, you should also specify a custom group cell template using the `TableGroupRow` plugin's `cellComponent` property as demonstrated in the following example:

 .embedded-demo(grouping/local-grouping-custom-advanced)